Oh very well then, I think I will leave now…

 The lounge’s most redeeming feature – even better than the Lavazza machine if you ask me – is the view it offers of what is going on outside, with three widebodies in full view.
 Just brilliant.

-Priority Boarding: the boarding sequence is, in this order: UMs, passengers needing assistance, families with small children, SKY PRIORITY passengers, general scrum
+The boarding sequence is, in this order: UMs, passengers needing assistance, families with small children, SKY PRIORITY passengers, general scrum

 This is the part I have been looking forward to most: walking across the apron to board the aircraft and then climbing the stairs.
 And it is not just any aircraft.
 My chariot today is the mighty Triple Seven.
 Say what you will, but I think she is hot!